Halva: Peanuts

+Carrots

+Gajar ka halwa, or gajorer halua, is a popular halva in India, Pakistan and Bangladesh.
+It is made by slow-cooking grated carrots with milk, sugar, and ghee (clarified butter), often flavored with cardamom and garnished with nuts such as almonds, pistachios, or cashews.
+Sometimes, khoya (reduced milk solids) or condensed milk is added to enhance its richness and flavor.

 Other

 Floss halva

 Pişmaniye (Turkish) or floss halva is a traditional sweet, prepared in Kocaeli, Turkey, made by flossing thin strands of halva into a light confection.
 Made primarily of wheat flour and sugar, the strands are continuously wrapped into a ball shape and then compressed.
 The result is a halva with a light consistency, similar to cotton candy.
 Floss halva can be found in regular and pistachio flavors, and there are brands with halal or kosher certifications.

-A similar chickpea-based, version of floss halva is popular in North India.
-It tends to be slightly denser and is often referred to as patisa or sohan papdi.
-In Chinese cuisine, a floss-like candy similar to pismaniye or pashmak halva, known as dragon beard candy, is eaten as a snack or dessert.
+In Chinese cuisine, a floss-like candy similar to pişmaniye or pashmak halva, known as dragon beard candy, is eaten as a snack or dessert.

 A raw version of halva also has become popular among proponents of raw food diets.
 In this version, a mixture of raw sesame tahini, raw almonds, raw agave nectar and salt are blended together and frozen to firm.

-Cultural use
+Cultural and national variations

-Halva can be a snack or served as part of a meal.

 Azerbaijan

 One regional variant is from Sheki where Şəki halvası halva refers to a layered bakhlava style pastry filled with spiced-nut mix and topped by crisscrossed patterns of a red syrup made from saffron, dried carrot and beetroot.